Some posts contain compensated links. Please read this disclaimer for more info.

 When you visit Bosnia and Herzegovina, you’ll notice things that remind you of the Balkan War many times.
 You could, of course, completely ignore that and focus on modern Mostar travel delights like shopping, eating, and photography, but that’s not what I’d recommend.
 Soaking up local history only heightens your travel experience.

 So, in Mostar, you are strongly encouraged to stop by the Mostar War Photo Exhibition.
 This collection of 50 powerful war photos taken by a young photojournalist during the war will not leave you untouched.
-You can find these Mostar war photos in the western tower beside the Stari Most, above the Mostar Diving Club.
+Above the Mostar Diving Club, you can find these Mostar war photos in the western tower beside the Stari Most.

 Kriva Cuprija – The Crooked Bridge